 Brands that treat their audiences as active stakeholders and not as passive consumers by creating content that addresses the potential buyers’ specific needs are often the most successful.
 Additionally, creating content, actively seeking feedback, and engagement, humanizes the brand, and makes it more personable, which builds trust.

 In the digital age, customer relationships are more important than ever because people rely on other people’s opinions to make purchase decisions.
 Creating content is not just an excellent way to shape people’s views but to also provide access to opinions that can help to build brand credibility and loyalty.
 People’s opinions can be influenced through blog posts, reviews, testimonials, FAQs, and other types of content that address pain points and encourage interaction and engagement.

 - Support for other marketing channels and activities

 Well-thought-out content is the glue that integrates different marketing campaigns and activities across channels.
 By creating content that has a consistent marketing message and that aims to meet different marketing objectives, a brand can synchronize intent and actions, which creates a congruent experience for buyers and potential buyers.

-Hopefully, the benefits of content marketing outlined above will help you identify where you need to put in more effort with your content marketing strategy to enhance audience engagement.
+Hopefully, the above content marketing benefits that will help you to identify where you need to put in more effort with your content marketing strategy to enhance audience engagement.
 The key takeaway here is that content can help you build awareness, trust, and brand.
 Also, content marketing is the glue that will bind your other marketing strategies and ensure that your customers are engaged with your brand.